Rudxain/Rudxain.github.io/index.md

 - **recycle almost anything**, as much as possible.
 However, that may be bad for my health, because I do it with water bottles, so I may be ingesting nano-plastics 😥.
 I hope grapheme becomes mainstream sooner.
 - love minimalism, hate redundancy (except when it's truly necessary)
 - want my body to contribute to the ecosystem.
 So when I die, I don't want to be buried in a coffin, let my body serve as nutritious material for plants!
+- sleep without pillow
+- don't care too much about my birthday (or most "special" dates, for that matter).
+"Time is relative"

 ## Sites